CirqueiraDev/CirqueiraDev/README.md

  - [**Telegram**](https://t.me/cirqueiradev) **|** [**Instagram**](https://www.instagram.com/sirkeirax/)
  - **Small Community about IT world, leaks and more**: [**RootNet**](https://discord.gg/r7EGGCp6sC)

-> **All information and code provided on this profile are for educational purposes only.
+> **All information and code provided on this profile are for `educational purposes only`.
 The creator is not responsible for any direct or indirect damage resulting from misuse of this material.
-Whatever you choose to do is entirely at your own risk and responsibility.**
+Whatever you choose to do is entirely at `your own risk and responsibility`.**

 ---